Signs of more families getting top choice of secondary school

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-There are signs that more children are gaining places at their first choice of secondary school in a number of areas in England, a survey suggests.
+There are signs that more children are gaining places at their preferred secondary school in many areas in England, a survey suggests.

-Hundreds of thousands of families across England are finding out which secondary school their child will be joining this September, on what is commonly known as national offer day.
+But early figures from councils indicate that in some parts of the country more than a quarter of families have missed out on their first choice – rising to more than a third of pupils in some London boroughs.

-Early indications from a PA news agency survey of local authorities suggest that a youngster’s chances of winning a place at their preferred school varies significantly depending on where they live.
+Hundreds of thousands of families across England are finding out which secondary school they will be joining this September, on what is commonly known as national offer day.

-The survey, sent to councils in England, excluding London, suggests that a number of local authorities have seen a rise in the proportion of children securing their first choice compared with last year.
+Greenwich had the lowest proportion of children getting their top choice at 63.82%, and in Lewisham just 63.89% secured their first preference.

-Among the areas where high proportions of pupils have obtained their first preference are East Riding in Yorkshire where 97.8% got their top choice, and Tameside in Greater Manchester where 97.2% were offered their first pick.
+Meanwhile outside London, in Liverpool only 69% of children got their first preference, while in Manchester only 74% got their top choice.

-In comparison, in Manchester, only 74% of children got their first preference, while in Birmingham 73.96% got their top choice.
+Among the areas in England where high proportions of pupils have obtained their first preference are East Riding in Yorkshire where 97.8% got their top choice, and Cornwall where 97.58% were offered their first pick.

 England’s school system has been put under pressure in recent years as a population bulge has been moving into secondary schools.